ReactPoland/React-Convention-Book/005 Redux_client_app_setup.md

 The arrow function ***const articles*** is getting action.type which will come from CONSTANTS (we will create them later) the same way as in Facebook's FLUX implementation.

-Let's create a src/index.html file:
+Because of our webpack's configuration (described below) we need an index.html in dist.
+Let's create a dist/index.html file:

 ```
 pwd
 /Users/przeor/Desktop/React-Convention-Book/src/reducers
+cd ../..
+mkdir dist
-cd ..
+cd dist
 touch index.html
 ```

-and the src/index.html content is:
+and the dist/index.html content is:
 ```
 <!doctype html>
 <html lang="en">